-FFIEC 051 GLOSSARY A-37
+FFIEC 051 GLOSSARY A-37 (3-17)

-1 The benchmark interest rate is a widely recognized and quoted rate in an active financial market that is broadly indicative of the overall level of interest rates attributable to high-credit-quality obligors in that market.
+&lt;sup>1 The benchmark interest rate is a widely recognized and quoted rate in an active financial market that is broadly indicative of the overall level of interest rates attributable to high-credit-quality obligors in that market.
 In theory, this should be a risk-free rate.
 In the U.S., interest rates on U.S. Treasury securities and the LIBOR swap rate are considered benchmark interest rates.